 The ESP curriculum is composed of three parts as discussed below and presented in the Curriculum Checklist (be sure to use the checklist that matches your matriculation year).
 To help you plan, we have a four-year planning document for the B.S. in Environmental Science and the B.A. in Environmental Planning & Policy.
-Finally, there is a two-year ESP Course Rotation List, which is the list of ESP courses tentatively scheduled to be offered over the next two years by semester.
+Finally, there is a five-year ESP Course Rotation List, which is the list of ESP courses tentatively scheduled to be offered over the next five years by semester.

 - ESP Common Core Courses - all ESP majors are required to complete the ESP Common Core, which is a mix of courses designed to develop the minimum set of skills in environmental science, environmental policy, and land use planning expected of all environmental professionals.